-Thank you for your patience and trust in Lettuce Entertain You.
-As Cafe Ba-Ba-Reeba! remains open for in-person dining, carryout and delivery, we are taking precautions to ensure you remain confident in dining with us and feel safe in how we operate our restaurant.
-Steps we are taking include limited patio dining at 50% capacity and dining rooms at 25% capacity.
-Masks and gloves that are worn by all employees at all times.
-We’re introducing disposable and digital menus, and will maintain thorough sanitation procedures and continuous hand washing.
+As Cafe Ba-Ba-Reeba! remains open for in-person dining, carryout and delivery, we are taking precautions to ensure you remain confident in dining with us.
+Dine-in services remain at reduced capacity, and masks are worn by all employees at all times.
+We’ve introduced disposable and digital menus, and will maintain thorough sanitation procedures and continuous hand washing.

-For your health and safety, our policy is that all guests must wear a mask when entering, moving around, and exiting the restaurant.
-This includes when you leave the table to go to the restroom.
-Masks are not required once you are seated at your table.
-Visitors will be asked to take a temperature check and answer brief travel-related questions upon arrival.
+For your health and safety, our policy is that all guests must wear a mask when entering, exiting and moving about the restaurant, and interacting with staff.
 Thank you for doing your part to help stop the spread of COVID-19.

 As the temperatures drop and dining moves indoors, our top priority remains our commitment to providing a safe, clean, and healthy experience.
 That is why we are excited to implement technology developed by AIRPHX into all Lettuce restaurants nationwide.
 After extensive research and with the advice of experts, we’ve concluded that this is the best system for us.